Recently, Amazon’s ambitions to build a vast private label empire have become unmistakably clear.

 Created in 2015, the Amazon Exclusives store features brands that you can only find on Amazon outside of the brand’s own website and brick-and-mortar stores.
 The store spans a growing number of product categories, including tech, home, fashion, beauty, baby and toys.

-Private label sellers enrolled in this program enjoy a suite of services for growing and protecting their brands in exchange for launching new, exclusive items through the program and paying a premium in commissions.
+Amazon Private Label sellers enrolled in this program enjoy a suite of services for growing and protecting their brands in exchange for launching new, exclusive items through the program and paying a premium in commissions.
 Benefits include:

 We’ve seen the Amazon Brand Incubator be referred to as “the reincarnation of Amazon Exclusives” because it includes Exclusives.
 In other words, to get featured in the Exclusives store, you must first apply and be accepted into the ABI program.